AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

 Syncing an environment (or branch) is the same as `git pull origin <parent>`.
 You sync to get updated code from a parent environment.
 You can use this feature through the interface for all Starter and Pro environments.

-For Pro plan, you can also sync from Staging and Production to your Integration `master` branch.
+For Pro plan, you can also sync from Staging and Production to your integration `master` branch.
 This sync only pulls and pushes code, not data.
 To sync data, dump the database data and push it to another environment's database.
 See [Migrate and deploy static files and data](/help/cloud-guide/deploy/staging-production.md#migrate-static-files).

 **To sync an environment**: